Louis Auguste Le Tonnelier de Breteuil: Later life

 Breteuil himself was the object of violent attacks from the party of the princes, who asserted that he persisted in exercising powers which had been revoked by Louis XVI.
 After the execution of Marie Antoinette he retired into private life near Hamburg.
 Breteuil spent the next decade in exile.
 His loyalty to the House of Bourbon had ended with the death of the little boy-king in 1795.
 He was hated by Louis XVI's two surviving brothers, particularly by the comte d'Artois.

 Breteuil was allowed to return to France in 1802 by Napoleon Bonaparte, having made his peace with the First French Empire.
 He tried to urge other Royalists to join him, but he was largely unsuccessful.
 Most preferred to stay loyal to the exiled Bourbons.

 Breteuil died in France in 1807.
 A Bourbon Restoration occurred in 1814, but was deposed again by the 1830 July Revolution.

 Legacy

-Breteuil's secret correspondence with Louis XVI and Marie Antoinette was recently discovered in an Austrian castle by historian Munro Price.
+Breteuil's secret correspondence with Louis XVI and Marie Antoinette was discovered in an Austrian castle by historian Munro Price.
 His findings were presented in The Fall of the French Monarchy: Louis XVI, Marie-Antoinette and the baron de Breteuil, (sometimes titled The Road from Versailles).
 To date, it is the most comprehensive book on Breteuil's career and his fight to save the French Monarchy.

 The Pavillon de Breteuil, in Sèvres, France, home of the International Bureau of Weights and Measures, is named after the baron.